- The term digital communication covers a broad area of communications techniques, including digital transmission and digital radio.

 - Digital radio is the transmission of digitally modulated analogue carriers between two or more points in a communication system.

 - The primary advantage is the ease with which digital signals, compared to analogue signals, are regenerative.

 - As all the transmission lines and circuits have some non-ideal transfer function, there is a distorting effect on the ideal pulse.

 - Unwanted electrical noise or other interference further distorts the pulse waveform.

-- Digital circuits are less subject to distortion and interference than analog circuits.
+- Digital circuits are less subject to distortion and interference than analogue circuits.

-- Digital circuits are more reliable and can be produced at a lower cost than analog circuits.
-Also, digital hardware lends itself to more flexible implementation than analog hardware.
+- Digital circuits are more reliable and can be produced at a lower cost than analogue circuits.
+Also, digital hardware lends itself to more flexible implementation than analogue hardware.